Updated July 2025

 Definition

-Lymphogranuloma Venereum (LGV) is a sexually transmitted infection (STI) caused by an aggressive strain of the bacterium Chlamydia trachomatis.
+Lymphogranuloma Venereum (LGV) is a sexually transmitted infection (STI) caused by aggressive strains of Chlamydia.

 Signs and Symptoms

-Can occur three to 30 days after the infection.
-You may notice a small painless sore at the site of the infection (rectum, penis, vagina or mouth), or you may notice nothing, as the sore can be hidden inside the rectum, vagina or throat.
-The sore will heal on its own and may go unnoticed in up to 50 per cent of people with the infection.
+Stage 1 (primary) can occur 3 to 30 days after exposure.
+You may notice small, painless bumps/sores at the site of the infection (rectum, penis, vagina or mouth), or you may notice nothing, as the sores can be hidden.
+The sores will heal on their own and might not be noticed in up to 50% of people with the infection.

-Usually occurs two to six weeks after stage one.
-You may notice fever, chills, headaches and fatigue, along with painful swelling of the glands (lymph nodes) closest to the site of infection.
-A pus-filled swelling called bubo may be noticed in the groin area.
+Stage 2 (secondary) usually occurs 2 to 6 weeks after the first stage.
+You may notice fever, chills, joint pain and fatigue, along with painful swelling of the glands (lymph nodes) closest to the site of infection.
 If the infection is in the rectum, there may be blood, pus, pain or constipation.
-If the infection is in the vagina or penis there may be discharge.
-If the infection is in the mouth or throat, buboes may be located in the neck or armpits.

-The diagnosis of LGV is not simple, as the signs and symptoms are similar to other sexually transmitted infections (STIs).
-The diagnosis is often based on the sexual history, clinical findings and laboratory testing.
+The diagnosis of LGV is not simple, as the signs and symptoms are similar to other STIs.
+The diagnosis is often based on the sexual history, physical exam and laboratory testing.

 Depending on the stage of the infection, if a lesion is present, a doctor or nurse will collect a swab from the site of the infection (rectal, vaginal, throat or penis).
-They may also examine the inside of your anus, rectum and lower part of the large intestine (anoscopy, sigmoidoscopy, proctoscopy) to assess for inflammation, swelling, bleeding or pus.
-If a bubo is present, a sample of the fluid inside will be collected.
+They may also examine the inside of your anus, rectum and lower part of the large intestine (with anoscopy, sigmoidoscopy, proctoscopy) to look for inflammation, swelling, bleeding or pus.

 In rare cases, an untreated infection can cause damage to the spinal cord, brain and the surrounding membranes (meningoencephalitis).
 Untreated LGV can even lead to death.